expo/expo/docs/pages/versions/v45.0.0/sdk/notifications.md

 You can configure  the [`notification.icon`](../config/app.md#notification) and [`notification.color`](../config/app.md#notification) keys in the project's **app.json** if you are using [Expo Prebuild](/workflow/prebuild) or by using the [`expo-notifications` config plugin directly](#optional-setup).
 These are build-time settings, so you'll need to recompile your native Android app with `eas build -p android` or `npx expo run:android` to see the changes.

-Bare react native apps can follow [this guide](https://documentation.onesignal.com/docs/customize-notification-icons) to manually configure Android notification icons in Android Studio.
+For Bare react native apps, see [Customize Notification Icons](https://documentation.onesignal.com/docs/customize-notification-icons) to manually configure Android notification icons in Android Studio.

 For your notification icon, make sure you follow [Google's design guidelines](https://material.io/design/iconography/product-icons.html#design-principles) (the icon must be all white with a transparent background) or else it may not be displayed as intended.